feast-dev/feast-custom-offline-store-demo/README.md

 ### Overview

 This repository demonstrates how developers can create their own custom `offline store`s for Feast.
-Custom offline stores allow users to use any underlying data store to as the source of truth for features which get materialized into the online feature store.
-Features can be retrieved from the offline store for model training.
+Custom offline stores allow users to use any underlying data store as their offline feature store.
+Features can be retrieved from the offline store for model training, and can be materialized into the online feature store for use during model inference.

 ### Why create a custom offline store?